Italodias32/API_HCSR04/README.md

 This API was developed during the Embedded Systems Programming course, taught by Prof. Ricardo Duarte, at the Federal University of Minas Gerais in February 2021.
 All API development was done with assistance.

+About the API, it is important to comment that it was developed using Timer TIM4, internal clock of the STM32F103RB Core.
+If it is necessary to change the Timer or set a new clock, change it in: Library / HCSR04.h.
+The frequency was set at 64MHz.
+To change it, make the gain adjustment to suit the new frequency, it can be done manually in the code of the HCSR04.c file or at run time, using the "adjustment (float gainFactor)" function.

 ```c
 #define microTIM TIM4
 ```

 The code is organized into two folders.
 The first one, Library, contains the files HCSR04.h and HCSR04.c.
 The second one, Example, contains an example developed using the OLED Display, based on Alexandre Lutsai's function library, available at this link: [stm32libs](https://github.com/SL-RU/stm32libs).
+In example available, another important observation is about the Trig and Echo pins, which were defined in the application as PA9 and PA8, respectively.
+However, they can be changed, as long as they are digital.
+Trig was defined as output and Echo as input.

 ## API Fucctions
 - ### ultrasonic HCSR04_generate(GPIO_Port port_trig[],GPIO_Pin pin_trig,GPIO_Port port_echo[],GPIO_Pin pin_echo);